justinmahar/SublimeCSAutocompletePlus/README.md

 Goto Definition: `ctrl+alt+d` or `ctrl+alt`+`left click`

-Key bindings can be changed by navigating to Preferences -> Package Settings -> CoffeeScript Autocomplete Plus -> Key Bindings.
+Key bindings can be changed by navigating to Preferences -> Package Settings -> CoffeeComplete Plus -> Key Bindings.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.

 Configuration
 -------------

-CoffeeScript Autocomplete Plus has the following configurable settings:
+CoffeeComplete Plus has the following configurable settings:

-In `CoffeeScript Autocomplete Plus.sublime-settings`:
+In `CoffeeComplete Plus.sublime-settings`:

 * `coffee_autocomplete_plus_excluded_dirs` -- Excluded directories.
   - Directories to exclude from searching for CoffeeScript classes, functions and variables.
 All directories in your project are searched except for the ones that match the names listed in this setting. **This is recommended.** Some excluded directories have already been specified in settings.